Spain to force search engines to pay to display some content

 The Association of Spanish Newspaper Editors, known by its Spanish-language acronym AEDE, applauded the proposal.

-“We are very satisfied with the intellectual property law, which recognises a long-standing demand from news editors,” said Irene Lanzaco, deputy director of the association.
+“We are very satisfied with the intellectual property law, which recognizes a long-standing demand from news editors,” said Irene Lanzaco, deputy director of the association.

 Spanish media have been hit hard by a prolonged economic recession as advertising spending has plunged.
 Dozens of newspapers and other media have shut down and 9,500 journalists have been laid off in the last four years.